JeanKa25/JAMScript/README.md

 ```

-## ⚙️ Installing Dependenceis with Ansible
+## ⚙️ Installing Dependencies with Ansible

 You can set up your environment using Ansible with the provided playbook: